 Instead, Brian Brace has decided to construct a spectacular Tyrannosaurus rex snow sculpture of gigantic proportions.

 The dino stands more than five metres high on Brace's Labrador City property, near the intersection of Amherst and Hudson.

 The sculpture was carved out of five tonnes of compacted snow and crafted by Brace, with the help of family and friends, by constructing metal scaffolding to climb the height.

-'Even though we're going through a crash in the local economy I kind of wanted to build something special.' - Brian Brace
+'Even though we're going through a correction in the local economy, I kind of wanted to build something special.' - Brian Brace

 And of course, a lot of snow.